SierraSystems/ntt-data-notification-service/README.md

 Use the following steps to set up a test alert:

-1. Navigate to your Splunk instance.
+1. Navigate to your Splunk instance and log in (if running locally via docker `http://localhost:7000`, with username/password of admin/TestTest).

 2. To try out an example log, type the following as a search in Splunk:
 ```bash